wzhangahas/PPEMS/README.md

 MetaGeneMark_linux_64/mgm/gmhmmp -a -d -f 3 -m MetaGeneMark_linux_64/mgm/MetaGeneMark_v1.mod metagenome-metaeuk_masked.fa -A MetaGeneMark_mix_protein.fasta -D MetaGeneMark_mix_nucleotide.fasta

+eggNOG-mapper was used to annotate the predicted protein.

 Citation:
 Parsing Prokaryotic and Eukaryotic Microbial Genes Simultaneously from Metagenome by a Novel Analysis Workflow